Pelicans look to slow Tyrese Haliburton, Pacers

-The New Orleans Pelicans are missing some of their best players and the quality of their depth is showing.
+The Pelicans have won their past two games without leading scorer Zion Williamson (illness), second-leading scorer Brandon Ingram (toe contusion) and key reserve Larry Nance Jr. (Achilles soreness).

-They have won their last two games without leading scorer Zion Williamson (illness), second-leading scorer Brandon Ingram (toe contusion) and key reserve Larry Nance Jr. (Achilles soreness).
+The Pelicans won’t be back to full strength when they host the Indiana Pacers on Monday night.

-The availability of those players remains uncertain as the Pelicans host the Indiana Pacers on Monday night.
+Williamson cleared the NBA’s health and safety protocols on Sunday, but the team said he is doubtful to play against Indiana because of conditioning issues.
+Nance was listed as questionable, but Ingram was ruled out for a 14th consecutive game.

 “This is a relentless group,” New Orleans head coach Willie Green said.
 “It’s truly a blessing to have guys bought in to what we’re trying to accomplish.